© Ton Munnich

 The Modern Synthesis-book is published during the war, in 1942.
 Germany seems to be winning, England is in danger of succumbing to the war effort.
 Under these circumstances, Huxley proposes his synthesis of English darwinism and Austrian genetics.
 After the war the situation has changed.
 England has won the war, the Darwin clan no longer likes the term Modern Synthesis.
 They prefer a term in which the name Darwin is more prominent, with a subordinate rank for genetics.
 They are going to talk about “neo-darwinism”.
 This term, in use since 1895 in a different sense, becomes their replacement for the term Modern Synthesis after the Second World War.
 The term neo-darwinism suggests that the primacy lies with darwinism, with genetics as a recently added component, lowly lodged in the prefix ‘neo-‘.
 It is a misrepresentation.
 In reality post-war genetics is an impressive science with many applications and great social significance, whereas Darwin’s idea of natural selection has no application whatsoever.

 Genetics has three main fields of application.
-The first is the medical application: the geneticist informs carriers of certain genes of the chance that offspring will have hereditary disorders.
+The first is the medical application: the geneticist informs carriers of certain genes about the chance that offspring will have hereditary disorders.
 The second field of application is identification.
 The public prosecutor uses DNA to identify perpetrators and victims of crime; in the future, paper identity cards will be replaced by DNA identification.
 And the third field of application is genetic modification in agriculture.
 This is the application that would please the breeders and growers of 19th century Moravia the most.
 Genetic modification places genes of one species in another species.
 The result is a transgenic variant.
 Disease-resistant crops, long-life tomatoes, beta-carotene-rich rice, and so on, can be manufactured.
 And it’s not just about agricultural applications.
 The pharmaceutical industry has, among other things, transplanted the human insulin gene into the E. coli bacterium.
 Cultures of this transgenic E. coli bacterium now produce human insulin for diabetics.
 These are some of the many applications of genetics.